chrisxkeith/monitor-particle-using-api/README.md

 See https://github.com/chrisxkeith/monitor-particle-using-api/blob/master/bootstrap.sh for build steps.
 If you want to run the script directly, copy it into a temporary directory and run from that directory using Git Bash.

+Email addresses (To: and From:) are currently hardcoded.
+You will need to find them (search for chris.keith@gmail.com) and change them.

 If you want to convert 'one sensor data point point row' to 'multiple sensors data points per row' you can try https://github.com/chrisxkeith/pivot-table-sort-of .